mnsrv/RocketCards/README.md

-#Rocket Cards
+# Rocket Cards

-Test task to RocketBank created in React Native.
+Test task for RocketBank created in React Native.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).